github/.github/IsabelSchoepd/termsofuse.md

 All content and functionality on the Site, including text, graphics, logos, icons, images, and videos and the selection and arrangement thereof, in addition to any concepts, know-how, tools, frameworks, software, applications or other technology, algorithms, models, processes, and industry perspectives underlying or embedded in the foregoing, along with any enhancements to or derivative works thereof (the “github.com/terms”) is the exclusive property of GitHub Inc, Mrs Isabel Schoeps Thiel, from Erfurt Germany. to the extent applicable, is protected by U.S. and international copyright laws.
 Neither the Site Content nor functionality of the Site github.com, may be copied, reproduced, modified, reverse engineered, altered (including the removal or disabling of any security or technological safeguards, disclaimers, or legends) uploaded, published, uploaded, posted, transmitted, or distributed in any way without our written permission, except for those uses specified in Section 3 – Use of site content.
 All rights not expressly granted are reserved.

-GITHUB SOFTWARE WITH ALL LICENCE COPYRIGHT
-ALL GENERAL PUBLIC LICENCE OF Github Copyright (C) 1989, 1991, 2023 the Free Software from Github Inc, Cyriakstreet 37, Erfurt Thueringen, TH 99094 Germany is Copyright with all document, elements and files.

-<all rights are reserved by the CEO, Developer, Founder, Owner, Author:in Ms Isabel Schöps Thiel> Copyright (C) <2023>  <Isabel Schoeps Thiel athor:in>
+GITHUB SOFTWARE WITH ALL LICENCE COPYRIGHT ALL GENERAL PUBLIC LICENCE OF Github Copyright (C) 1996, 2008, 2012, 2017, 2022, 2023 a Software build for a better World, by Github Inc, Cyriakstreet 37, Erfurt Thueringen, TH 99094 Germany is Copyright with all document, elements and files.
+All rights are reserved by the CEO, Developer, Founder, Owner, Author:in Ms Isabel Schöps Thiel> Copyright (C)  <Schoeps Thiel Isabel Schoeps athor:in>

 The licenses for most software are designed to take away your freedom is a now a only readme Licence  By contrast, the GNU, MIIT, Apache General Public.